-What is school readiness and how exactly do you know if your child is ready for school or not?
+What is school readiness and how exactly do you know if a child is ready for school or not?

-This guide, written especially for parents, is an overview of readiness and includes a school readiness checklist for easy reference.
+This guide, written for teachers and parents, is an overview and includes a school readiness checklist for easy reference.

-Read on to find out what school readiness is, how to know if your child is ready and what you as a parent can do to prepare your child for school.
+Read on to find out what school readiness is, how to know if a child is ready and what you can do to help kids achieve it.

 In the field of early childhood education, school readiness refers to whether a child is ready to benefit from formal education in a group context.